 Today manufacturers of solar-water-heater-collector have considered using aluminium tube instead of copper.
 It’s undeniable that copper has a higher specific heat characteristic compared to aluminium.

 In the design of solar-water-heater-collector , the main factor being considered or calculated is the heat transfer coefficient of the material (Cp).
 The heat transfer coefficient refers to the amount of heat absorbed per unit area therefore, the specific heat of the tube is of little effect on the collector efficiency.

 As a remedy, the solar-water-heater-collector manufactures increased the thickness of the aluminium plate to match the heat transfer coefficient equivalent to copper tube collectors.

 Advantages of aluminium on solar water heater collector:

-1. Cost effective since aluminium weighs 1/3 compared to copper.
+1. Cost effective since aluminum weighs 1/3 compared to copper.
 Thus becomes more affordable for end users.

-2. Aluminium is considerably lightweight compared to copper which is 1/3 of copper.
+2. Aluminum is considerably lightweight compared to copper which is 1/3 of copper.